 Complete applications are due to the City by the 13th of the month prior to the meeting.
 Pre-application meeting with the Planner is required.
 It is recommended that applications be submitted prior to the 13th of the month to assure that that application is complete.

-To determine if a property is designated as historic, go to the City's GIS map or contact the Planning Division.
 Staff can assist with information and resources concerning historic designations, preservation, and interpretation.

 The City has adopted a Historic Preservation Plan and a Historic Preservation Ordinance that identify the goals, rules, and regulations concerning historic preservation in Astoria.